How a Missed or Late Payment Affects Your Credit Score

 Most lenders allow you to set up autopay for either your monthly payment or minimum amount due or statement balance.

 Some other bills may also allow you to set up autopay, such as your internet, utilities and cellphone.
 While these payments don’t typically impact your credit score, if you fall behind to the point where your debt gets sent to a collection agency, having an account in collections on your credit reports will damage your score.

 Another option your lender may offer is alerts, either by email or in the issuer’s mobile app.
 You may be able to set up reminders for when your payment due date is approaching and also based on other triggers, such as if your credit card’s available credit falls below a certain amount.

 Change your payment due dates

 If your payment due dates are spread out over the month, it may increase your chances of missing a payment.
-It’s generally a good idea to make your payment due dates the same day if possible, or within the same week so you can easily keep track of due dates.
+It’s generally a good idea to make your payment due dates the same day if possible, or at least within the same week so you can easily keep track of due dates.

 Of course, this only works if you have enough money to cover all your payments at the same time each month.
 Otherwise, you may opt to stagger the payments close to when your paychecks are issued.

 Lump multiple smaller debts into 1 payment with a debt consolidation loan